dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1936 — FREQUENCY RECEIVED BY JOHN MAYNARD KEYNES. <br>
+\>SCAFFOLDING: GENERAL THEORY — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
+// We see that markets left to drift collapse into silence. <br>
+// To sustain life, demand must be scaffolded when fear dissolves confidence. <br>
+// We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1934 — FREQUENCY RECEIVED BY MARIE CURIE. <br>
 \>SCAFFOLDING: LIFEFORCE DISSOLUTION — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>